Fartlek Runs: The Simple, Flexible Way to Run Faster and Build Endurance

 People sprinting on the road.

-There are many benefits of fartlek training, both from a global perspective in terms of comparing this type of workout to traditional interval training, as well as more specifically in terms of using these sessions as one of your options for speed work in your training plan.
+There are many benefits to fartlek training, both from a global perspective when comparing this type of workout to traditional interval training and, more specifically, when using these sessions as one of your options for speed work in your training plan.

 • More approachable for beginners as they are less stressful, formal, and intimidating than traditional interval training on the track.